zipplet/pitools/README.md

 * Tells you detailed information about your Raspberry Pi model.

+## pi3_disable_bt

+* Disables the Bluetooth controller on the Raspberry Pi 3
+* This also means GPIO 14 and 15 can be used as a real hardware serial port again (UART0 / ttyAMA0)
+* The bluetooth service is also disabled.

 ## common

 * Common scripts used by other tools, don't run these directly.